TuringLang/Turing.jl/docs/index.md

 title: "The Turing language for probabilistic machine learning"
 ---

-# The Turing language

-**Turing** is a universal probabilistic programming language with an intuitive modelling interface for probabilistic machine learning.
+**Turing** is a universal probabilistic programming language focusing an intuitive modelling interface, composable probabilistic inference and computational scability.

 # What you get...